 Businesses using Dwolla’s API will also be able to take advantage of additional features of the API, like implementing a facilitator fee on top of the transfers they process or speed up the transfer times with things like Next Day or Same Day ACH.

-We expect a lot from our partners and they expect the same from us–namely strong data protection for our mutual customers.
-In the case of Plaid, our security practices complement each other and are mutually beneficial to both of our platforms and partners.
+We expect a lot from our customers and they expect the same from us–namely strong data protection for our mutual customers.
+In the case of Plaid, our security practices complement each other and are mutually beneficial to both of our platforms and customers.
 From bank account verification to the sending of ACH transfers, the whole payment experience has been securely brought online and made faster.

 Get started now